Post-Incorporation Compliances under Companies ACT 2013

 Application for Obtaining PAN for the Company

-For a company like any other person, a PAN Card is required as it is one that is used as the base by the Income Tax Department for tracking all compliance and filings of the assessee.
-It is required for the following:
+For a company like any other person, a PAN Card is required as it is used as the base by the Income Tax Department for tracking all compliance and filings of the assessee.
+It is necessary for the following:

 – opening a bank account,